Hackerfox8100/CTF-Solves/ISTS/Not Your Average Signal/Not Your Average Signal.md

 #### We have intercepted a wireless signal that might tell us who the most wanted in the West looks like.
 I didn't know you could get photos from waves either!

+This challenge provided a .wav file that at first sounded like lots of annoying beeps.
+After listening to it a second time, I recognized the sounds as [SSTV](https://en.wikipedia.org/wiki/Slow-scan_television) transmission.
+Oddly enough, I remembered solving a similar challenge in high school with a tool called [MMSSTV](https://hamsoft.ca/pages/mmsstv.php).